dustinpfister/blog_posts/_posts/js-parseint.md

 ## 1 - parseInt basic examples

-parseInt works by just passing a string of a number, or a number and it will attempt to parse what is passed to it as a number.
+The parseInt method in native core javaScript works by just passing a string of a number, or a number as the first argument.
+When doing so parseInt will attempt to parse what is passed to it as a number.
+In addition to giving a value to parse to an integer a [radix](https://en.wiktionary.org/wiki/radix) can be given as a second argument.

 ```js
 console.log( parseInt('42') ); // 42